computationalcore/scalabel-doc/src/video-tracking.rst

 Ending object track
 =====================================
-For an object that disappears after certain frame, click "End Object Track" at the frame of its last occurrence.
+For an object that disappears after certain frame, click "End Object Track" or press ``Ctrl-E`` (``Cmd-E`` for Mac users) at the frame of its last occurrence.
 The bounding box labels after this frame will be deleted.

 .. figure:: https://s3-us-west-2.amazonaws.com/scalabel-public/demo/videos/box2d_tracking_end-track.gif
     :width: 600px